Arizona AG Files Criminal Charges Against Kalshi in Escalating State Battle

 Arizona law prohibits operating an unlicensed wagering business and also bans election wagering.
 The charges are misdemeanor-level, carrying potential penalties of $20,000 per sports bet and $10,000 per election contract.

 The escalation comes less than a week after Kalshi preemptively sued Arizona on March 12 following a series of warnings from the state dating back to May 2025.
-The criminal charges carry no immediate operational impact.
-A spokesperson for the AG’s office confirmed the Kalshi platform remains available in Arizona for the time being.
+A spokesperson for the AG’s office confirmed the Kalshi platform remains available in Arizona.

 Arizona vs. prediction markets background